petethegreat/RepData_PeerAssessment1/PA1_template.md

 Note: Rstudio is being funny.
-The html was knit from this .Rmd file using the following:
+To produce html from this .Rmd file, do the following:
 ```
 library(knitr)
 library(markdown)